Wizcorp/domes/ReadMe.md

 `true`, change-events will not be emitted.

-### Snapshots
+#### Snapshots

 **dome.snapshot()**

-Makes a snapshot of the current target and diff.
+Makes a snapshot of the current dome value and diff.
 If you ever want to undo changes made, you will be able to roll back to this point in time.
 You can make as many snapshots as you like, you are not limited to 1.

 **dome.rollback()**

 Rolls back to the last snapshot.
 You can call this method as often as you have called `snapshot()`.

-### Events
+#### Events

-**"change": string path, mixed newValue, mixed oldValue, object operationData**
+**"change" (string path, mixed newValue, mixed oldValue, object operationData)**

 The value at the given path has changed, and its value has changed from `oldValue` to `newValue`.
 The `operationData` object has the properties `string op` (the operation name, eg: `"set"`) and `mixed result` (the return value of the operation).

-**"change:path": mixed newValue, mixed oldValue, object operationData**
+**"change:path" (mixed newValue, mixed oldValue, object operationData)**

 Here, `path` in `"change:path"` is the actual path that changed.
 This allows you to listen for changes at very specific locations.
 The arguments you receive are the same as with the `change` event.

-**"diff": string opName, string path, array args**
+**"diff" (string opName, string path, array args)**

 A diff entry was added because of a mutation.
 The operation is described by `opName`, the path on which it happened by `path` and the arguments passed to the operation are in the `args` array.

-### Client domes
+#### Client domes

 **Dome dome.wrap(string path)**

 This creates a dome from a path on an existing dome.
 They will remain connected, so any changes that you make on the child dome will automatically be added to the diff in the parent dome.
 The child will also keep its own diff state.
-Changes made on the child dome will also be emitted as change events on the parent.
+Changes made on the child dome will be emitted on the child as well as on the parent, with their paths normalized to the dome you are listening on.
+Child domes have all the same API as normal domes.

-### Other
+#### Other

 **dome.destroy()**

-Removes all data and diff references from the dome, as well as all event listeners.
-If thie dome is a child dome of another dome, this will have no impact on the parent and its data.
+Cleans out all data and event listeners from the dome.
+If this dome is a child dome of another dome, this will have no impact on the parent and its data.
+You may use this function to aid aggressive garbage collection.

-**object|array dome.toJSON()**

-Returns the target object or array so that serializing the dome to JSON is the same as serializing its target to JSON.